 Lumbar spinal stenosis can make walking difficult and painful.
 For many, walking may not be the best type of exercise if you are suffering from lumbar spinal stenosis.
 In addition, it is very difficult to get into the aerobic zone with walking; biking and swimming are much better choices.

-Just be remember that if your legs are feeling really weak you should NOT push yourself to walk further distances.
+Remember that if your legs are weak, you should NOT push yourself to walk further distances.
 Doing so could lead to further damage and weakness.

 Daily Exercise Routine

-The following video is an example of some of the common exercises we prescribe to patients suffering from Lumbar Spinal Stenosis.
+The following video exemplifies some common exercises we prescribe to patients suffering from Lumbar Spinal Stenosis.
 You will notice that several of these exercises focus on hip mobility.
-Increasing hip mobility through exercise and manual therapy can often make the difference between being pain-free or suffering from extreme pain with each step.
+Increasing hip mobility through exercise and manual therapy can often make the difference between pain-free or extreme pain with each step.

-5 Best Exercises For Spinal Stenosis - These are some of the common exercises we prescribe to patients suffering from Lumbar Spinal Stenosis.
+5 Best Exercises For Spinal Stenosis These are some common exercises we prescribe to patients suffering from Lumbar Spinal Stenosis.

 Avoiding Pain-Causing Activities

 Patients will often tell me how performing certain actions causes them pain.
-But, then they keep performing those same actions repeatedly, exacerbating their condition and prolonging their pain.
-A good example is continually trying to stand up straight, even when it is one of the most painful positions for many people who suffer from LSS.
+But, they keep performing those same actions repeatedly, exacerbating their condition and prolonging their pain.
+A good example is trying to stand up straight, even when it is one of the most painful positions for many people suffering from LSS.

 Patients suffering from Lumbar Spinal Stenosis often show a bent-over, flexed posture.
-These patients tend to keep trying to straighten up, when they are not ready, and end up being in constant pain.
-I keep telling my patients that they should NOT force themselves to stand up straight.
-I tell them to straighten up only when their inflammation and swelling are decreased.
-This is when the pressure on neurological structures is decreased, and they can then move into an upright position without being in pain.
-Forcing yourself to stand up straight when suffering from LLS can increase pressure on the spinal cord, which intern can decrease leg strength.
+These patients tend to keep trying to straighten up when they are not ready and in constant pain.
+I keep telling my patients they should NOT force themselves to stand up straight.
+I tell them to straighten up only when their inflammation and swelling decrease.
+This is when the pressure on neurological structures is decreased, and they can move into an upright position without pain.
+Forcing yourself to stand up straight when suffering from LLS can increase pressure on the spinal cord, decreasing leg strength.